local-projects/ofxOpenVRTracker/README.md

 SteamVR won't start and/or connect the trackers

 - The **VIVEPORT Desktop Service** Application prevents this.
 Search Windows for "Services."
 Find this application in the list, right click on it and select *Properties.* Under *Startup Type,* select *Disabled*.
 Apply these changes and restart the machine.

+SteamVR prompts you to complete *Room Setup*

+- The `chaperone_info.json` file is either nonexistent or invalid.
+Make sure that your file is replaced with the file provided here in *steamvr_settings*.

+System calibration changes mid-program execution

+- This is observable through a sudden change in coordinate information coming from OpenVR (or Vive, SteamVR, etc.).
+The data will likely have a new origin and some translation, since a new base station has been automatically set as the "reference" base station.
+It is unclear *why* this happens.
+Looking into the SteamVR log files shows that a new universe is selected due to a change in the devices present.
+One reason this may happen is that SteamVR automatically choses the best universe (coordinate system + calibration) given the set of devices present.
+Thus, if a new device (base station, tracker, etc.) comes online and a different universe more closely matches this device set, SteamVR automatically switches the universe.
+(It's unclear whether this can be explicitly switched off with a toggle).
+All aavailable universes are listed in the `chaperone_info.json` file.
+Configuration files in the `C:\Program Files (x86)\Steam\config\lighthouse` directory appear also to have some effect on this choice.
+Following the relevant steps above in the [section above](#headless-vive-pro-steamvr-setup) should resolve this problem, by providing only one universe to choose from.

 ### References